-Walsh, a Republican, was the representative for Massachusetts's 16th congressional district from 1915 to 1923.
+Walsh was the representative for Massachusetts’s 16th congressional district and was a Republican.
+He served from 1915 to 1923.

 From Dec 1915 to Jun 1922, Walsh missed 144 of 1,015 roll call votes, which is 14.2%.
 This is better than the median of 27.3% among the lifetime records of representatives serving in Jun 1922.
 The chart below reports missed votes over time.

 |Dec 1915-Feb 1916||16||1||6.3%||15th|